nuuuwan/news_lk3_data/README.md

 *2024-07-08 11:12:00* · [`adaderanalk`](https://www.adaderana.lk/news/100367/club-wasantha-killed-in-shooting-singer-k-sujeewa-among-several-injured) · `en`

+UPDATE 12.22 p.m.: Another person injured in the shooting incident at Athurugiriya has succumbed to injuries increasing the death toll from the incident to 02.

+Additionally, four individuals, including singer K. Sujeewa, have been injured and are currently receiving treatment, according to the police.

 One person has been reported dead, while at least five others were left injured following a shooting incident at Oruwala in Athurugiriya.

 The injured individuals have been admitted to the Homagama Hospital, according to the police.

 The deceased has been identified as Surendra Wasantha Perera also known as “Club Wasantha” while popular singer ‘K. Sujeewa’ is also among the injured from the shooting incident, police said.

+The shooting reportedly took place during the opening ceremony of a beauty salon near the Clock Tower in Athurugiriya.

+Police said that footage of the vehicle in which the suspects had arrived was recorded on a nearby CCTV camera.

 ◼️